Section 10 of 15

 - The extent of injuries, if any.

-- Classification, name, and quantity of hazardous materials involved, if such information is available.
+- Classification, name, and quantity of HazMat involved, if such information is available.

-- Type of incident, nature of hazardous materials involvement, and whether a continuing danger to life exists at the scene.
+- Type of incident, nature of HazMat involvement, and whether a continuing danger to life exists at the scene.

 Be prepared to give your employer the required information as well.
 Carriers must make detailed written reports within 30 days of an incident to:

-The Chemical Transportation Emergency Center (CHEMTREC) in Washington also has a 24-hour toll-free phone line.
-CHEMTREC was created to provide emergency personnel with technical information about the physical properties of hazardous materials.
+The Chemical Transportation Emergency Center (CHEMTREC) in Washington, DC, also has a 24-hour toll-free phone line.
+CHEMTREC was created to provide emergency personnel with technical information about the physical properties of HazMat.
 The National Response Center and CHEMTREC are in close communication.
 If you call either one, they will tell the other about the problem, when appropriate.

 California Immediate Spill Reporting

-Spills of hazardous materials on California highways must be reported immediately to the CHP office or police department having traffic control jurisdiction (CVC §23112.5).
+Spills of HazMat on California highways must be reported immediately to the CHP office or police department having traffic control jurisdiction (CVC §23112.5).

 Classes of Hazardous Materials

-Hazardous materials are categorized into 9 major hazard classes and additional categories for consumer commodities and combustible liquids.
-The classes of hazardous materials are listed in Figure 9.11.
+HazMat is categorized into 9 major hazard classes and additional categories for consumer commodities and combustible liquids.
+The classes of HazMat are listed in Figure 9.11.

 |1||Explosives||Ammunition, Dynamite, Fireworks|